-HIV is only spread in certain ways and you cannot get it through casual contact.
+HIV is spread only in certain ways and you cannot get it through everyday contact.
 You can reduce your risk if you:

-- Remain faithful to your spouse or partner and are sure that he or she is faithful to you
+- Have sex only with your spouse or partner, and be sure that he or she only has sex with you.

 Unlike many other infections, like measles and polio, there is not a vaccine for HIV yet.

 Diseases has more general information about how to prevent the spread of HIV.

 Without any interventions, a newborn is at high risk of getting HIV from its infected mother.
 Specifically:

 - The risk is between 15% and 30% without breastfeeding.

 - The risk can go up to 45% if the mother breastfeeds her child.

 Prevention strategies can reduce this risk to less than 2%.
 If you are a pregnant woman concerned about HIV, experts recommend that you take these steps:

 - Get an HIV test.
 If you know you have HIV, you can take steps to lower your baby's risk.